6 Reasons that Make Corporate Employees the Ideal Target Audience for Brands

 - Ford India offers special discounts on select models and variants for employees from 3000 companies.

-- Under its employee purchase programme, Dell offers special offers to employees of its member companies
+- Under its employee purchase program, Dell provides special offers to employees of its member companies.

 But why is it so?

 What can be the reasons behind this marketing tactic?

 And what kind of brands should target the corporate audience?